ray-project/ray/doc/source/ray-dashboard.rst

     :align: center

 Ray consists of nodes and workers.
 Nodes typicall mean machines and workers mean processes.
-The dashboard visualizes this hierarchical relationship.
-Each host consists of many workers and you can see them by clicking a + button.
+The dashboard visualizes hierarchical relationship of workers and machines.
+Each host consists of many workers, and you can see them by clicking a + button.

 .. image:: https://raw.githubusercontent.com/ray-project/Images/master/docs/dashboard/Machine-view-reference-2.png
     :align: center

-Worker information is visible when + button is clicked.
+Worker information is visible when a + button is clicked.
 You can hide it by clicking a - button.

 Resource Configuration Row
 ##########################